python/cpython/Doc/library/os.rst

    .. index:: single: I/O control; buffering

    Return an open file object connected to the file descriptor *fd*.
 The *mode* and *bufsize* arguments have the same meaning as the corresponding arguments to the built-in :func:`open` function.
+If :func:`fdopen` raises an exception, it closes *fd*.

    Availability: Unix, Windows.